cusi-dev/SupportDashboard/README.md

+This dashboard utilizes Dashing.
 Check out http://shopify.github.com/dashing for more information.